-Bernard E. Harcourt is a contemporary critical theorist, legal advocate, and the author most recently of Cooperation: A Political, Economic, and Social Theory (Columbia 2023) and Critique & Praxis: A Critical Philosophy of Illusions, Values, and Action (Columbia, 2020) and of The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books, 2018).
+Bernard E. Harcourt is a contemporary critical theorist, legal advocate, and the author most recently of Cooperation: A Political, Economic, and Social Theory (Columbia 2023) and Critique & Praxis: A Critical Philosophy of Illusions, Values, and Action (Columbia, 2020), which won the Lionel Trilling Prize in 2021.
 He is the Isidor and Seville Sulzbacher Professor of Law and Professor of Political Science at Columbia University, and a directeur d’études (chaired professor) at the École des Hautes Études en Sciences Sociales in Paris.

 Intersecting contemporary critical, social, and political theory, Harcourt’s writings examine different modes of governing in our punitive and surveillance society, especially in the post 9/11 period and the digital age.
 He traces what he calls the birth of an “expository society” and our recent turn in the United States to the paradigm of counterinsurgency warfare as a mode of governing.
-He is the author, recently, of Exposed: Desire and Disobedience in the Digital Age (Harvard 2015), The Illusion of Free Markets: Punishment and the Myth of Natural Order (Harvard 2011), and Occupy: Three Inquiries in Disobedience with Michael Taussig and W.J.T.
+He is also the author of The Counterrevolution: How Our Government Went to War Against Its Own Citizens (Basic Books 2018), Exposed: Desire and Disobedience in the Digital Age (Harvard 2015), The Illusion of Free Markets: Punishment and the Myth of Natural Order (Harvard 2011), and Occupy: Three Inquiries in Disobedience with Michael Taussig and W.J.T.
 Mitchell (Chicago 2013).
 Earlier books include Against Prediction: Profiling, Policing and Punishing in an Actuarial Age (Chicago 2007), Language of the Gun: Youth, Crime, and Public Policy (Chicago 2005), and Illusion of Order: The False Promise Of Broken Windows Policing (Harvard 2001).

 Harcourt is also an editor of works of Michel Foucault.
 He recently edited the French edition of Michel Foucault’s 1972-73 lectures at the Collège de France, La Société punitive (Gallimard 2013) and the 1971-1972 lectures, Theories et institutions pénales (Gallimard 2015).
 He is also the editor of the new Pléiade edition of Surveiller et punir in the collected works of Foucault at Gallimard (2016).
 He is co-editor of the lectures Foucault delivered at Louvain in 1981, in French and English, Wrong-Doing, Truth-Telling: The Function of Avowal in Justice (Chicago 2014).
 He is currently working on Foucault’s lectures on Nietzsche for the next series of lecture publications by Gallimard/Le Seuil.